Olympic Games in Paris: Revolution or same old story?

 New infrastructure includes the 8,000-seat Porte de la Chapelle arena and the Olympic village in the working-class Seine-Saint-Denis district.
 The former will be transformed into a concert venue and the home of the Paris basketball team, while the latter will become a residential area.
 However, it is the second project that is attracting media and expert attention.
 SOLIDEO, the public body responsible for preparing the Olympic Games, has promised that the Olympic village will leave a lasting legacy in a working-class area where 25 per cent of the population lives below the poverty line.
 After the event, the infrastructure is to be transformed into a new neighbourhood with space for 6,000 residents.
 It will include service and office space, cultural and sports facilities, a school and a 3.5 hectare park.

 Despite limited costs, this year’s Games have prompted the authorities to invest in the city’s transport network.
-The Paris administration has extended two metro lines and one suburban train route, which is expected to facilitate access to sports venues and serve local residents after the Games.
+The Paris administration has extended two metro lines and one suburban train route, which is expected to facilitate access to sports venues and serve residents after the Games.
 As part of these projects, Paris-Orly airport, one of the international airports in the Paris region, will now be directly connected to the city centre via a metro line that is key to the Games, connecting various venues including the Aquatics Center, Stade de France, Place de la Concorde and Bercy Arena.

 Another huge infrastructure project was the clean-up of the Seine, which winds through Paris and has long been synonymous with dirt and pollution.
 To clean the river ahead of the competition, the city invested €1.4 billion in the construction of a mega-treatment plant designed to store sewage and prevent it from entering the river.
-This did little to allow some of the Olympic training and competitions to be held in the Seine and then returned for use by the public.
+This did little to allow some Olympic training and competitions to be held in the Seine and then returned for use by the public.
 However, heavy rains in June, less than a month before the event, caused the system to overflow, resulting in untreated sewage entering the river and making the Seine once again unswimmable.

 In order to convince Parisians of her efforts, the mayor of the city, Anne Hidalgo, together with a group of daredevils, organised an event in mid-July, during which it was possible to swim in the river — along with her.
 However, despite her assurances, the river was not swimmable in time, leading to the mixture of cancellations and normal training or competition, after which swimmers complained about the water quality.